How to withdraw from a course

 Before withdrawing from a class, beware of the consequences.
 Make sure you've spoken with your instructor and advisor before making your decisions.
 Your instructor can provide valuable counsel on what it would take for you to successfully complete the course, and your advisor can review the university's course repeat policy to help you explore the benefits of completing the course.

 - You are still charged for courses from which you withdraw.

 - Withdrawing increases the cost of your education, lengthens your time to obtaining a degree, and creates additional periods of income loss while you make up lost credits.

-- Withdrawals result in one of the following on your academic record, as determined by your instructor:
+- If approved, withdrawals result in one of the following on your academic record, as determined by your instructor:

 - "WP" Withdrawal with a passing grade earned to date.